iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: iPEAR Dynamics

-Being an unsupervised registration network, similar to the prior SOTA model \cite{b24}, TCIP employs NCC to evaluate the loss between the fixed image $I_f$ and the warped moving image $I_{w}^m$, which is defined as follows:
+Being an unsupervised registration network, similar to the prior SOTA model \cite{b24}, iPEAR employs NCC to evaluate the loss between the fixed image $I_f$ and the warped moving image $I_{w}^m$, which is defined as follows:

 where $\Omega$ denotes the entire volume domain (i.e., the set of all voxels of the fixed image), $p_i$ denotes the $i$th voxel within $p$'s local neighborhood (i.e., the cubic patch of size $n^3$ centered at $p$), $\overline{I_f}(p)$ and $\overline{I_m^w}(p)$ denote the averaged voxel value of $I_f(p)$ and $I_m^w(p)$, respectively, computed over the corresponding neighborhoods.